dkioroglou/fresfolio/docs/section_content.rst

     100.21, 200.34, 300.55, 400.59
     \end{table}

+When creating tables manually, the following options can be passed:

+* ``title``: if omitted, the table header defaults to the title "**Table [NUMBER]**".
+If included, for instance ``title: My title``, it gives the possibility to add a custom title to the table "**Table [NUMBER]: My title**".
+The table number gets incremented based on the number of tables that exist in a given section.

+Load table from a file:

 .. code-block:: latex

     \begin{table}[project:PROJECT, file:FILE, title: My title]
     \end{table}

-Tables have the following options:

-* ``title``: if omitted, the table header defaults to the title "**Table [NUMBER]**".
-If included, for instance ``title: My title``, it gives the possibility to add a custom title to the table "**Table [NUMBER]: My title**".
-The table number gets incremented based on the number of tables that exist in a given section.
+When loading tables from file the following options are available:

+* ``title``: see above.
 * ``project``: it refers to the name of an existing project and is optional.
 If omitted, the current project is considered.
-* ``file``: this option gives the possibility to load a table from a file.
-It referes to the path of an existing file relative to the root directory of the project.
-For instance, ``file: dir1/dir2/foo.csv``.
-Wildcards can also be used, example ``file: dir1/dir2/*.csv``.
+* ``file``: the file path to load a table from.
+This path should be an existing file relative to the root directory of the project.
+For instance, ``file: sections/1/foo.csv``.
+Wildcards can also be used, example ``file: sections/1/*.csv``.
 In this case, a table will be created for each file.
 The delimiter can be comma or tab and is identified from the first line of each file that should contain the names of the table columns.

-**Rendering**
+**HTML rendering**

 .. image:: images/table_rendering.png
    :width: 855